-- Prepare the Kyoto Fog by pouring the vanilla syrup into a mug.
+- Prepare the Kyoto Fog by pouring 1 teaspoon of the vanilla syrup into a mug.

-- Add the prepared hojicha into the mug, along with the rest of the hot water (120 ml).
+- Add the prepared hojicha into the mug.

-- Top with the steamed milk and enjoy your Kyoto Fog tea latte.
+- Top the hojicha with the steamed milk, then taste and add more vanilla syrup if desired before enjoying your Kyoto Fog tea latte.